joindin/Joind.in-android-app/README.md

 The application should be set up as any other Android project.
 Please read the documentation on how to [configure OAuth2](/oauth_configuration.md).

+To build with Gradle, run:

+    gradle build

+in the project root.
+The output APK is produced in `build/apk`.

 ## History